FaureAlexis/react-adonis-transmit/README.md

 - 📝 Built-in logging for easy debugging
 - 📦 Tiny footprint (~3KB gzipped)
 - 💪 Written in TypeScript with full type support
+- 🧪 Thoroughly tested with Jest and React Testing Library

 ## 🚀 Installation